Do you need information about self-harm?

 Talk to your GP - you can use the Doc ready website to help you prepare.

-Battle Scars runs survivor-led groups which provide support to people who self-harm, their carers and families, as well as professionals.
-Battle Scars run several adult support groups (each running every four weeks) in different areas of Leeds, as well as some online groups.
+Battle Scars - runs survivor-led groups which provide support to people who self-harm (includes eating disorders), their carers and families as well as professionals.
+Battle Scars runs several adult support groups (each running every four weeks) in different areas of Leeds and also some online.
 They also have a Facebook support group.
-You can find out all the times, places or details on their website.
+Online groups include: